Carletonville - North West Province

 064 814 2117

 The entrance road passes the West Driefontein gold mine, and soon the scenery changes as golfers enter a beautiful wooded valley, overlooked by low hills.
 The holes at Goldfields West are so well camouflaged and spread out that you feel you have the golf course to yourself for the day.
-A variety of wildlife roams the course.
+A variety of wildlife roams the property.

 Bob Grimsdell’s design features stand out and contribute to the challenge.
 The fairways are generously wide at times, yet the trees, hazards and rough areas present a challenge if you miss them.
 And the greens are very different.
 No bent grass here.
 The course still retains the local cynodon (skaapplaas) grass which have a strong nap away from the hills.
 The break on some putts can be enormous.
+This grass was also on the fairways, but kikuyu has now taken over.

 61 by Nathan Moore in 1999 medal